rajeshwari015/RDBMS-Assignment/RDBMS_Assignment.md

 ### 1.)
 What is a tuple equivalent to in SQL?

-* Ans-  A ROw in the table
+* Ans-  A row in the table

 ### 2.)
 How many NULL value that Unique key can have?